StockNews.com Initiates Coverage on SuperCom (NASDAQ:SPCB)

-StockNews.com started coverage on shares of SuperCom (NASDAQ:SPCB) in a report released on Monday.
-The brokerage issued a hold rating on the industrial products company’s stock.
+StockNews.com initiated coverage on shares of SuperCom (NASDAQ:SPCB) in a research note issued on Tuesday.
+The brokerage set a “hold” rating on the industrial products company’s stock.

 A hedge fund recently bought a new stake in SuperCom stock.
-Squarepoint Ops LLC purchased a new stake in SuperCom Ltd. (NASDAQ:SPCB) in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm purchased 31,156 shares of the industrial products company’s stock, valued at approximately $42,000.
-Squarepoint Ops LLC owned 0.16% of SuperCom as of its most recent SEC filing.
-2.44% of the stock is currently owned by hedge funds and other institutional investors.
+Renaissance Technologies LLC acquired a new stake in shares of SuperCom Ltd. (NASDAQ:SPCB) during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor acquired 245,000 shares of the industrial products company’s stock, valued at approximately $331,000.
+Renaissance Technologies LLC owned about 1.23% of SuperCom as of its most recent filing with the Securities and Exchange Commission.
+Institutional investors and hedge funds own 2.44% of the company’s stock.

 SuperCom Ltd. engages in the provision of traditional and digital identity solutions.
 It offers identification, tracking, and security products to government, private and public organization.
 The company operates through the following divisions: e-Gov, IoT, and Cyber Security.
 The e-Gov division provides solutions for traditional and biometrics enrollment, personalization, issuance and border control services, the company has helped governments and national agencies design and issue secured multi-identification, or Multi-ID, documents and robust digital identity solutions to their citizens, visitors and Lands.